 - Partnership: Distributed as on a per-need basis, then locked 8 months and 25% released monthly thereafter.

 Smartlink intends to promote the use of SMAK across its platforms.
 There are no escrow charges when buyers use SMAK to complete a transaction.
 Smartlink will waive the 1% processing fee for escrow smart contract transactions using SMAK for payment.
-Additionally, buyers will receive 20% rewards for staking SMAK through the transaction period.
-When a buyer pays in SMAK, his payment is automatically staked until the completion of the transaction, which generates an escrow reward in-line with the current staking rates.
-For ethical reasons, only buyers are eligible to receive staking rewards.
+Additionally, buyers will receive a reward (TBD) for using SMAK through the transaction period.
+For ethical reasons, only buyers are eligible to receive rewards.

 Smartlink has created a Treasury fund for the long-term growth and adoption of SMAK token.
 Smartlink will dedicate 39% (350,000,000) of its net token supply towards the Treasury.
-Smartlink will use its Treasury to reward SMAK token holders for staking/locking their tokens.
-Staking is an independent functionality where users get rewarded for locking their SMAK on the platform without having to start a transaction.
-The reward structure for stakers include a 36% APR with a lockup period of 90 days and a weekly distribution, and a 20% APR with no lockup period with a staking limit of 900,000 SMAK.
+Smartlink will use its Treasury to fund development and future hires.

-If the buyer pays in SMAK, there are no transaction charges, except gas fees, and the buyer receives in return 20% staking rewards.
-If the buyer pays in supported wrapped tokens, a 1% fee applies.
-The platform fees are distributed between Smartlink’s buyback Program and Operations to create a fair and healthy equilibrium.
-We are considering the following distribution*:
+If the buyer pays in SMAK, there are no transaction charges, except gas fees, and the buyer receives rewards in return.
+If the buyer pays in any other supported tokens, a 1% fee applies.
+The platform fees are distributed to the Smartlink's Reserve.

 Smartlink aims to establish a standard escrow payment process that eliminates the limitations of current escrow and payments services.
 Smartlink is suitable for business and individual transactions.